|Client: Prof. Dave Mazierski

 - At one point your working surface is going to look seriously messy and seriously ugly.
 But don’t panic.
 It is fixable.

-- Look at real bones first if you can.
-Those foramina are much clearer on real bones comparing to models.
+- Make sure that you take a look at real bones first.
+Those foramina are much clearer on real bones comparing to the plastic models.

 - Charcoal is matte.
 Graphite is shiny.
 They don’t go together.
-CHECK THY PENCIL.
+CHECK THY DRAWING STICK.

-- Highlighting with white paint is seriously fun and can seriously mess up your illustration.
-You’ve been warned.
+- Highlighting with white paint is seriously fun and may seriously mess up your illustration.
+You’ve been warned: